EffGen: Enabling Small Language Models as Capable Autonomous Agents: Framework Architecture and Organization

 \paragraph{Prompt Optimization.} The optimization pipeline applies five transformations.
-Compression using 30 pattern replacements has complexity $O(m \cdot |p|)$ where $m = 30$ patterns and $|p|$ is prompt length.
+Compression using 35 pattern replacements has complexity $O(m \cdot |p|)$ where $m = 35$ patterns and $|p|$ is prompt length.
 Simplification and redundancy removal are $O(|p| + s)$ where $s$ is sentence count.
 Bullet formatting is $O(s)$.
 Truncation is $O(|p|)$.
 Overall complexity is $O(|p| \cdot (m + 1)) = O(|p|)$ for constant $m$.
-Empirically, optimization takes 20-50ms for prompts up to 2000 tokens, adding negligible overhead compared to model inference.
+On our reference host the full pipeline (all five stages) completes in $p_{50}\!=\!0.14$--$0.37$\,ms across the four \textsc{Tiny}/\textsc{Small}/\textsc{Medium}/\textsc{Large} configurations for a 2\,000-character prompt, adding negligible overhead relative to model inference.

 \paragraph{Memory Operations.} Short-term memory operations are $O(1)$ for message addition and $O(n_m)$ for context retrieval where $n_m$ is message count (bounded by $\texttt{max\_messages}$).
 Long-term memory search is $O(n_e)$ where $n_e$ is entry count, optimized through indexing.
 Vector similarity search using FAISS is $O(\log n_v)$ for approximate nearest neighbors where $n_v$ is vector count.
 Memory consolidation occurs periodically with cost $O(n_s)$ where $n_s$ is the number of messages to summarize, amortized over many operations.